BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * Improved gifts received in The Talon of God (from Sanctuary residents) to be purples and gemstones.
 * Remove early-game loot restrictions.
-This is actually a superset of the similar feature already present in UCP.
-This version enables spawning of basically everything from the beginning, including all grenade types, relics, class mods, rocket launchers, etc.  Both this and the UCP "Remove Loot restriction in the beginning areas" mods can be active at the same time with no ill effects -- it'll just mean that the relevant commands get executed twice.
+This is actually a superset of the similar feature already present in UCP, and is copied from my own BL2 Early Bloomer mod.
+This version enables spawning of basically everything from the beginning, including all grenade types, relics, class mods, rocket launchers, etc.  Both this and the UCP "Remove Loot restriction in the beginning areas" section, and even Early Bloomer itself, can be active at the same time with no ill effects -- it'll just mean that the relevant commands get executed twice.

 ### Configuration

-There are a few categories in the mod which are explicitly intended to be user-changeable.
+There are a few categories in the mod which are explicitly intended to be
+user-changeable:

 * **Remove Level-Based Loot Restrictions** - This is active by default, and allows basically all item/weapon types, elements, grenades, COMs, etc, from the very